Kaltsoon/data-management-and-databases/exercises/introduction-exercises.md

 ## Task 2: Important concepts

-Study this week's lesson slides and describe each of the following terms briefly in your own words:
+Study this week's lesson slides and other suitable materials and describe each of the following terms briefly in your own words:

 1. Data
 2. Metadata